The remarkable Ancient Theater of Epidaurus is part of the large archaeological site of Asklepios sanctuary in the Peloponnese in Greece.

 Marilena (budget, family-friendly): Recently renovated and with a fantastic location right on the beach in Nea Epidaurus, Marilena is an ideal money-saving property.

-Where is the Theater of Epidaurus located?
+How to Get to the Theater of Epidaurus

 If you don’t like driving, KTEL public buses are leaving from Kifisos bus station a few times per day all year round.
+There are also special buses that leave at 5 pm from Ktel in Kifisos that will take you straight to the Theater when there is a performance between June and September.

 When is Best to Go to Epidaurus

 The Ancient Theater of Epidaurus is open throughout the year – except Christmas, Easter, and Greek National Days.
 If you would like to combine your tour with sea vacations then you should visit between May and October.
-But if you are interested in the archaeological sites in the Peloponnese, any time of the year is a good time to visit 😀
+But if you are interested in the archaeological sites in the Peloponnese, any time of the year is a good time to visit.

 Plan My Trip to Greece